 An Ankle cheilectomy (bone spur removal) is used to treat anterior ankle impingement resulting from certain injuries or from ankle arthritis.
 Anterior ankle impingement causes a pinching, painful sensation at the front of the ankle joint.
 Bone spurs or other soft tissue swelling can sometimes be felt beneath the skin.
-X-rays, bone scans, or 3-dimensional imaging (CT scan or MRI) will help to show the ankle joint and the bone spurs clearly.
+X-rays or 3-dimensional imaging (CT scan or MRI) will help to show the ankle joint and the bone spurs clearly.
 The bone spurs may be on the tibia, the talus, or both.
-Ankle cheilectomy may be offered if non-surgical treatment is not effective.
+In some patients an ankle cheilectomy may be offered if non-surgical treatment is not effective.

 Patients with anterior impingement may experience symptoms when walking uphill or with squatting (when the front of the shin moves toward the foot).
 Sometimes, patients will feel weakness or instability of the ankle due to pain, or may feel that they are “walking with the foot turned outward.”